 Background

 Recently, the publishing industry is experiencing a growth in popularity of picture books that promote and celebrate female achievement in fields they are typically underrepresented in.
 While these picture books are intended to motivate young girls to pursue those fields, the linguistic elements they contain may actually be damaging.
 Commonly used language structures in these picture books include girl-to-boy comparisons, girl-to-girl comparisons, and female exceptionalism.
 In the Storybook Project, we include three picture books, each with a distinct instance of one of the three aforementioned sentence structures.
-We examine the effect of these language structures on girls’ motivation to pursue these fields.
+Because young children are still discovering what they enjoy and are passionate about, we wonder if hearing statements that contain these language structures might dissuade them from pursuing certain fields in the future.
+In the Storybook Project, we examine the effect of these language structures on girls’ motivation to pursue these fields.

 Girl-to-Boy Comparisons